mattip/numpy/doc/source/reference/random/index.rst

 * `~entropy.random_entropy` provides access to the system source of randomness that is used in cryptographic applications (e.g., ``/dev/urandom`` on Unix).
-* All basic random generators functions can produce doubles, uint64s and uint32s via CTypes (`~xoroshiro128.Xoroshiro128.ctypes`) and CFFI (:meth:`~xoroshiro128.Xoroshiro128.cffi`).
-  This allows these basic RNGs to be used in numba.
+* All bit generators can produce doubles, uint64s and uint32s via CTypes (`~xoroshiro128.Xoroshiro128.ctypes`) and CFFI (:meth:`~xoroshiro128.Xoroshiro128.cffi`).
+This allows the bit generators to be used in numba.
-* The basic random number generators can be used in downstream projects via :ref:`Cython <randomgen_cython>`.
+* The bit generators can be used in downstream projects via :ref:`Cython <randomgen_cython>`.

-See :ref:`new-or-different` for a complete list of improvements and differences.
+See :ref:`new-or-different` for a complete list of improvements and differences from the traditional ``Randomstate``.

 Parallel Generation
 ~~~~~~~~~~~~~~~~~~~